Darna: Later years

 On May 31, 1951, Darna made a crossover from comics to cinema even before the comic book serial was finished.
 Royal Publications under Fernando Poe Sr. produced the first Darna film starring Rosa Del Rosario as Narda/Darna.
 It was the last film directed by Fernando Poe Sr. Since then, a number of actresses and actors have portrayed the superheroine on both cinema and television.
 Some made from 1973 onwards starred the future multi-awarded dramatic actress and politician Vilma Santos.
 In this incarnation, Darna's origin was changed.
 Narda herself became Darna, unlike the original in which she just "channeled" her.
 The stone came out of Narda's mouth every time she changes back and she had to swallow it every time she wanted to transform (a revision that became the standard for the following incarnations).
 Darna is not specified as coming from Marte and is mentioned simply as a "Warrior of Light".
 In this version, Narda was aged up from a child to her early teens, and only Ding was aware of her secret.
 This version of Darna became most people's idea of the character for about 3 decades.
-A catchphrase popularized by the films and said by Narda runs, "Ding, ang bato!" ("Ding, [give me] the stone!")
+A catchphrase popularized by the films and said by Narda runs, "Ding, ang bato!" ("Ding, [give me] the stone!").
 In 1977, the first Darna TV series was produced by Kitchie Benedicto and aired on RPN (KBS-9).
 Darna!
 The TV Series starred Lorna Tolentino as Darna/Narda.
 Darna also had her own cartoon series in 1986 aired on GMA Network.

 The Mango Comics miniseries

 In 2003, a National Book Award-winning Darna limited miniseries was published by Mango Comics, with major input from Ravelo's family.
-DARNA is a three-part 50th Anniversary Issue (36 pages per issue, full-color, in English).
+Darna is a three-part 50th Anniversary Issue (36 pages per issue, full-color, in English).
 The first part of the series was released on February 28, 2003, the second part on May 7, 2003, and the last part on December 13, 2003.
-With an all-new storyline of Bobby Yonzon and each issue drawn by a different, world-class artist, every one of this series is guaranteed to satisfy.
+The storyline was written by Bobby Yonzon with each issue drawn by different artist.

-DARNA Issue #1: Darna finds herself faced with a familiar serpent-coiffed adversary who's sexier and deadlier than ever.
-Written by Boboy Yonzon, pencils by Ryan Orosco and inks by Gilbert Monsanto.